ddvkernel/fpga-based-car-parking-system/README.md

 1. FSM-based architecture
 2. Modular and scalable design
 3. Real time input/output handling
+4. Output visualization using LEDs and 7-segment displays

 ## How to Run
 1. Write and simulate the Verilog Code in ModelSim
+2. Upload the testbench code to the board
-2. Synthesize design on FPGA board
+3. Synthesize design on FPGA board
-3. Provide inputs via switches
+4. Provide inputs via switches
-4. Observe outputs using LEDs and display
+5. Observe the output with waveforms, LEDs and 7-segment display

 ## Documentation